Azure/bicep-types-az/generated/mediaservices/microsoft.media/2020-05-01/types.md

 * **accessToken**: string: A UUID in string form to uniquely identify the stream.
 This can be specified at creation time but cannot be updated.
 If omitted, the service will generate a unique value.
 * **endpoints**: [LiveEventEndpoint](#liveeventendpoint)[]: The input endpoints for the live event.
 * **keyFrameIntervalDuration**: string: ISO 8601 time duration of the key frame interval duration of the input.
 This value sets the EXT-X-TARGETDURATION property in the HLS output.
 For example, use PT2S to indicate 2 seconds.
 Leave the value empty for encoding live events.
 * **streamingProtocol**: 'FragmentedMP4' | 'RTMP' (Required): The input protocol for the live event.
 This is specified at creation time and cannot be updated.
-Possible values include: 'FragmentedMP4', 'RTMP'

 ## LiveEventInputAccessControl
 ### Properties